White Rose Gender Equality College Coffee Topics

 All Coffee Topics start at 11:00 hrs, and run for 30 minutes

-Speaker: Professor Sally Hines, Sociology, University of Sheffield
+Speaker: Prof Sally Hines, Department of Sociological Studies, University of Sheffield

-Description: This Coffee Topic will cover some of the initial findings from Sally’s ESRC project which explores young people’s understandings of ‘gender’ in the UK, in collaboration with researchers at the University of Leeds
+Description: This Coffee Topic will cover some of the initial findings from Sally’s ESRC project, in collaboration with researchers at the University of Leeds.